-- 2.53 The central area of Sefton contains Crosby (including Waterloo, Blundellsands and Thornton) at the edge of the 'Greater-Liverpool' metropolitan area, suburban areas such as Aintree and Waddicar(more commonly referred to as Melling), and the free-standing towns of Maghull (including Lydiate) and Formby (including Little Altcar).
-These are distinctive settlements in their own right, and all function as commuter settlements for the Liverpool City Region. - 2.54 The central area of Sefton also includes historic villages like Melling, Sefton, Lunt, Ince Blundell and Little Crosby, and the larger village of Hightown.

-- 2.55 Formby enjoys a high quality coastal environment with easy access to the coastal dunes and pinewoods, well known for their Natterjack toads and Red squirrels.
+- 3.59 The central area of Sefton contains Crosby (including Waterloo, Blundellsands and Thornton) at the edge of the 'Greater-Liverpool' metropolitan area, suburban areas such as Aintree and Waddicar, and the free-standing towns of Maghull (including Lydiate) and Formby (including Little Altcar).
+These are distinctive settlements in their own right, and all function as commuter settlements for the Liverpool City Region. - 3.60 The central area of Sefton also includes historic villages like Melling, Sefton, Lunt, Ince Blundell and Little Crosby, and the larger village of Hightown. - 3.61 Formby enjoys a high quality coastal environment with easy access to the coastal dunes and pinewoods well known for their Natterjack toads and red squirrels.
 A proportion of Formby residents commute well beyond the Liverpool City Region.
 There is a considerable need for affordable housing.
-Formby is one of Sefton's more wealthy areas and a prime location for executive housing for Sefton and Merseyside. - 2.56 The popular residential district of Crosby has a mixture of large Regency, Victorian and Edwardian housing.
+Formby is one of Sefton's more wealthy areas and a prime location for executive housing for Sefton and Merseyside. - 3.62 The popular residential district of Crosby has a mixture of large Regency, Victorian and Edwardian housing.
 The coast also helps define this part of the borough.
-The Crosby area has undergone considerable change during the latter part of the 20th Century. - 2.57 Maghull (including Lydiate) is a large town in the east of Sefton.
-It has mainly grown throughout the second half of the 20th century. - 2.58 There are few employment areas in central Sefton, with small industrial area estates in Formby (Formby Industrial Estate) and Maghull (Sefton Lane), and retail and industrial areas in Aintree (adjacent to Ormskirk Road).
+The Crosby area has undergone considerable change during the latter part of the 20th Century. - 3.63 Maghull (including Lydiate) is a large town in the east of Sefton.
+It has mainly grown throughout the second half of the twentieth century. - 3.64 There are few employment areas in central Sefton, with a small industrial area in Maghull [Sefton Lane], and retail and industrial areas in Aintree [adjacent to Ormskirk Road].
 There are smaller industrial pockets in Seaforth, Crosby and Formby, plus town centre and other employment opportunities (including in coastal leisure and tourism, and smaller-scale offices, especially in Crosby).
-Many former commercial and industrial sites have been redeveloped for housing. - 2.59 Central Sefton has the largest rural area, and much agricultural land, including some agricultural land of the highest quality around Maghull.
-This rural area is in the Green Belt. - 2.60 The smaller villages are varied in origins and architectural characteristics.
+Many former commercial and industrial sites have been redeveloped for housing.

+Central Sefton has the largest rural area, and much agricultural land, including some agricultural land of the highest quality around Maghull.
+This rural area is in the Green Belt.

+3.65 The smaller villages are varied in origins and architectural characteristics.
 Homer Green, Lunt and Carr Houses are agricultural hamlets of mediaeval origins.
 Some buildings within them date to the 16th century and the landscapes around them contain evidence of ancient field systems.
 Little Crosby is believed to date back to at least the 9th century and has a strong 18th century character with stone cottages around the parkland of Crosby Hall Estate.
 Sefton village is another historic settlement, with the spire of St Helen's church (Sefton's only Grade 1 Listed Building) dominating the surrounding flat landscape.
 Hightown by contrast is more modern, and has a large number of early 20th century buildings of the Arts and Crafts tradition giving it a strong identity.